kloimhardt/bb-web/README.md

 You need to install Clojure and Shadow-cljs to do this advanced step.

 Only one ClojureScript file is behind the scenes of bb-web: ``js/src/bb_web/app.cljs``.
-It is 25 lines and compiles to 1MB Javascript code (`js/bb_web/bb_web.js` is pre-compiled in the repository).
+It is 25 lines and compiles to the 1MB Javascript file `js/bb_web/bb_web.js` (which is pre-compiled in the repository).

 As you can see in the ``:require`` section of `app.cljs`, two libraries are made available for use with Babashka: Reagent and Ajax.